sumukhbarve/monoduck/src/tapiduck/README.md

 ### Quick notes:
 1. For brevity, we defined a single endpoint above; but you could define more!
-1. We used vanilla TS for the frontend here, but you can use React, Vue, Angular etc.
+1. We used vanilla TS for the frontend here, but you could use React, Vue, Angular etc.
 1. In larger apps, you'd typically have separate `frontend/`, `backend/` and `shared/` directories.
-    - And yes, instead of seprate directories, they can also be seprate packages.
+    - And yes, instead of separate directories, they could be separate packages.
 1. We passed an express app to `tapiduck.route()`, but you could pass an express router instead.
-1. You needn't pass the app (or router) each time. `tapiduck.routeUsing` helps with that.
+1. You needn't pass the app (or router) each time. `tapiduck.routeUsing()` helps with that.

 ## Larger Example (FlagLeap)